ginstrom/phaser-game/backend/backend_docs/project_structure.md

 - Make commands available for common tasks:
   - `make backend` - Run the development server
   - `make backend-shell` - Open a shell in the backend container

+## Apps

+### Celestial
+Located in `backend/celestial/`
+- Manages celestial entities like stars and planets
+- Provides models and API endpoints for space-based game elements
+- Handles celestial object relationships and properties